liamroddy/Worder/README.md

 You can play using your touchscreen device, or with a keyboard and mouse.

-You have to guess the word in 5 goes.
+You have to guess the word in 5 attempts.

 Each guess you make has to be a valid 5-letter word.